Nick3344/FullyFunctional_Android_App_with_Notes/README.md

 # FullyFunctional_Android_App_with_Notes
  A fully functional Android app built with .NET MAUI, offering seamless cross-platform performance.
-Leveraging C# and XAML, it provides a native user experience while maintaining code simplicity and flexibility.
+Leveraging MAUI C# and XAML, it provides a native user experience while maintaining code simplicity and flexibility.
  The App workflow is as below videos!